 A noteworthy fact is that a festive commemorative book was published about the canal, Kanal imeni Stalina (The Canal Named Stalin).
 The first edition was published in 1934, and copies were distributed to members of the 17th Party Congress in Moscow.
 A brigade of 36 writers led by Maxim Gorky and under the editorship of the GPU was responsible for this hymn of praise to forced labour.
 The team included Aleksei Tolstoy, Boris Pilniak, Ilf and Petrov, Viktor Shklovsky, and Mikhail Zoshchenko.
 It was Gorky's ideal that writers should work in collectives, just as on the kolkhozes.
 He elaborated on the idea for the book at a meeting at his own home in the presence of Stalin.
 Stalin described them at that time as "engineers of the soul."
 In preparation for the opening, the GPU organized a boat trip on the nearly completed canal in which many writers participated, about 120.
 The illustrations for the book were photographed by Rodchenko and others.
 The chief theme of the book is the redemptive, liberating effect of physical labour.
 Hacking through the tough, resistant Karelian granite supposedly made model socialists out of criminals and renegades.

 The writers all had their own motives to participate in writing the book.
 Some had no awareness of the extent to which people were destroyed in the Soviet Union in those years, others were perhaps frightened or intimidated.
 Victor Shklovsky (1893-1984) probably co-operated because his brother was imprisoned in one of the canal camps.
-His contribution had an effect, his brother was freed, but arrested again in 1937, and he later disappeared.
+His contribution had no effect, Vladimir Shklovsky served his sentence and was arrested again in 1937.
+He was executed afterwards.
 Michael Zoshchenko (1895-1958) was the only one allowed to write a chapter under his own name.
 His story is about the prisoner Rottenberg, who, as a petty thief, had lost his direction in life, but through his life in the camp he returned to the path of righteousness.

 The redeeming effect of forced labour was not only presented to the outside world.
 In the canal camps themselves, a Cultural-Educative Division (KVO) functioned, along with a newspaper produced by prisoners, as well as exhibitions and theatrical productions.
 The camp newspaper was called Perekovka, literally "re-casting" or "re-moulding" (of prisoners into good socialists).
 One of the editors was the writer Sergei Alymov, who as prisoner had helped build the canal.
 He assisted with the book Kanal imeni Stalina and was the only one in the author's collective who knew the situation from the inside.